 Fabric softness is a second factor.
 Who wants to be enraged by itchy suit pants?
 Or feel trapped, tight and unable to move because of an over-starched jacket that is likely to snap if pushed too hard?

-The solution for most men is an education in suit fabrics.
+The solution for most people is an education in suit fabrics.

 Worsted Wool is a compact textile that is smooth and boasts a high durability.
 Most wool requires that the natural fiber be spun.
 But not worsted.
 Instead, the wool is first combed in a carding process to remove any short and brittle fibres.
 This leaves only the longer strands of the fiber to undergo the spinning process, producing a smooth toughness.
 Worsted can be woven in a number of ways, producing flannel, tweed, gabardine and fresco cloths.